Increase Stability of Wind Turbines

 Vertical axis wind turbine with a rotor shaft that connects directly between the upper and lower generators without bearings.
 The rotor has blades with vertical sections and curved tips that attach to fixtures on the shaft.
 The turbine has a frame with horizontal stages and inner frames.
 The upper and lower generators are mounted in the center of each stage.
 The rotor shaft connects vertically between the generator shaft ends without bearings.
 This allows the shaft to move cooperatively and reduce torsion and vibration as it rotates.

-7. Direct-Drive Wind Turbine with Radial Elastic Fixing Mechanism for Stable Air Gap Control
+6. Radial Elastic Fixing Mechanism for Air Gap Control in Direct-Drive Wind Turbines

 OPTIMIZED GENERATORS, SL, 2024